vigneshsweekaran/flipdazed.github.io/_posts/2019-10-23-05-Basic-Mathematical-Operations-and-Debugging.md

 $S_{t+1} = S_t e^{(r - \frac{1}{2}\sigma^2) \Delta t + \sigma\epsilon\sqrt{\Delta t}}$

-TO do so we introduce the `numpy` library and note that you can rename library names on import with `as` to make it more convinient.
+To do so we introduce the `numpy` library and note that you can rename library names on import with `as` to make it more convinient.
 Traditionally, most users will rename `numpy as np`

 ```python
 import numpy as np  # style tip: Put imports at the top and separate from statements